 Information about Paroxetine

-Paroxetine works by increasing the levels of serotonin, a chemical messenger in the brain.
-This improves mood and physical symptoms in depression and relieves symptoms of panic and obsessive disorders.
+Paroxetine is a selective serotonin reuptake inhibitor (SSRI) antidepressant.
+It works by increasing the levels of serotonin, a chemical messenger in the brain.
+This improves mood and physical symptoms of depression and also relieves symptoms of panic and obsessive disorders.

 Available Medicine for Paroxetine